Switch energy supplier

 If you owe money to your supplier, you can switch after you've paid back the debt.
 You can get help paying your debt on your prepayment meter.

-When you've finished paying the debt, your supplier must give you a credit meter if you ask for one.
+When you've finished paying the debt, your supplier should give you a credit meter if you ask for one.

 If you have a two rate or ‘Economy 7’ electricity meter